alankagiri/Machine_Learning_For_Public_Policy_Adding_Value_Project/README.md

 The goal of the project is to identify a real world policy task of allocating public service provisions within the City of Pittsburgh using machine learning.
 The project conducts EDA with a purpose for ML clustering on the City of Pittsburgh's 311 Data, and reports experiences, observations, and recommendations.
 The project contains both a time series forecast and clustering analysis.
 The aim of the time series forecast is to support planning for spikes in complaints like snow/ice removal.
 The aim of the clustering analysis is to identify and monitor areas with chronic or high-volume service needs.

 # Data
 We obtained the relevant 311 data from https://data.wprdc.org/dataset/311-data/resource/29462525-62a6-45bf-9b5e-ad2e1c06348d.
 In order to run this code, please download the dataset.
+For the clustering code, please rename the file to "311_Data.csv".
+For the forecasting code, please rename the file to "data.csv".

 # 311_Data_EDA_and_Unsupervised_Learning File
 This file cleans the 311 data, conducts feature discovery, variance thresholding, and principal component analysis for clustering, and performs k-means clustering on the data to create a "hotspot" map of service requests in the City of Pittsburgh.